 Acknowledgements

 We would like to thank all the participants and field staff of our study.
-Funding for this research was provided by the National Natural Science Foundation of China (grant 21625701) and the project Airborne: Pollution, Climate Change, and Visions of Sustainability in China at the Center for Advanced Studies (CAS) at the Norwegian Academy of Science and Letters.
+Funding for this research was provided by the National Natural Science Foundation of China (grant 21625701) and the project Airborne: Pollution, Climate Change, and Visions of Sustainability in China funded by the Research Council of Norway and the Center for Advanced Studies, Norway.

 References